 The Dreamland Film, Theater & Cultural Center is Nantucket’s premier performing arts center, housing a cinema, events, and community activities.
 In addition, the White Heron Theater Company is another top spot for performing arts, as well as the non-profit Theatre Workshop of Nantucket.

 Cisco Brewers, located outside the town, has a brewery tour with a free shuttle van that picks guests up beside their downtown office on East Chestnut Street and takes them to the brewery at 5 Bartlett Farm Road.
-Cisco Brewers is known for its live music, food trucks, tastings, and tours, along with a multitude of craft beer, wine, and drink options.
+Cisco Brewers is known for its live music, food trucks, tastings, tours, and many craft beer, wine, and drink options.

-Located on downtown Main Street, make sure to check out the Compass Rose on the wall of Nantucket’s Ralph Lauren store.
-For food, there is some truly delicious restaurants downtown, including the Nautilus, Straight Wharf, Cru, and the Charlie Noble.
-For dessert, check out Jack & Charlie’s Ice Cream, Lemon Press, or Aunt Leah’s Fudge.
+Located on downtown Main Street, check out the Compass Rose on the wall of Nantucket’s Ralph Lauren store.
+For food, there are some truly delicious restaurants downtown, including the Nautilus, Straight Wharf, Cru, and the Charlie Noble.
+Check out Jack & Charlie’s Ice Cream, Lemon Press, or Aunt Leah’s Fudge for dessert.
 You can also book a Nantucket Private Fishing tour to top your experience.

 Located outside the downtown area, at 158 Polpis Road, the Shipwreck & Lifesaving Museum honors Nantucket’s history of shipwrecks, as well as the heroic efforts by many Islanders to save shipwrecked mariners.
 The Museum is a great place to learn about the history of Nantucket and its maritime heritage.